Woman's body found in suitcase in Ghaziabad | Headlines

-An unattended suitcase was spotted by locals in Sahibabad area in the morning.
-The body has been sent for post-mortem, an officer said
+The body of a woman was found stuffed in a suitcase in Uttar Pradesh's Ghaziabad district on Monday, police said.
+An unattended suitcase was spotted by locals in the Sahibabad area in the morning.
+The identity of the woman was yet to be ascertained.
+Police have sent her photographs to nearby police stations for identification.

+Superintendent of Police (City) Maneesh Mishra the woman was wearing red bangles.
+It seems the woman was killed somewhere else and her body dumped in the desolate place, Mishra said.

+He said the autopsy on the body could not be conducted on Monday as it has to be done by a board of two doctors and the process video-graphed.
+The body will be cremated after 72 hours in case nobody claims it, he added.

-An investigation has been launched and efforts are on to identify the identity of the deceased, the officer said.
-PTI CORR/KISHMB
+An investigation has been launched and efforts are on to identify the identity of the deceased, the police officer said..

 - READ MORE ON: